 Calling all potential pilots to AirVenture

-Are you bringing a potential pilot to EAA AirVenture?
-If not, why not?
+The Experimental Aircraft Association's (EAA's) AirVenture aviation celebration will be held from July 27 to August 2 in Oshkosh, Wis.
+This year, AirVenture will feature an entire exhibit devoted to aspiring pilots.
 Literally acres of airplanes on the show grounds will spark the imagination of anyone who’s ever wanted to take to the skies.

 AirVenture has an entire exhibit devoted to aspiring pilots, and AOPA and the National Association of Flight Instructors (NAFI) are helping to get them started right.
-Bring your wannabe pilots to our Let’s Go Flying and AOPA Flight Training booth within the Learn to Fly Discovery Center, located on the southwest corner of AeroShell Square.
+Be sure to visit the Let’s Go Flying and AOPA Flight Training booth within the Learn to Fly Discovery Center, located on the southwest corner of AeroShell Square.
 Pilots in all levels of training are welcome to stop and see what’s new in the world of flight instruction.

 Student pilots can learn all about the various options available for obtaining a pilot certificate, including recreational, sport, or private.
 AOPA Flight Training Contributing Editor Rod Machado will be at the tent 1 p.m.
 Friday, July 31, and Saturday, Aug.
 1, to offer guidance in his humorous signature style.
 AOPA staff members will be on hand to answer questions about what’s involved in learning to fly.

 Get in the cockpit and behind the controls of a Redbird FMX flight simulator, where you will experience the thrill of “flying” a variety of aircraft.
 Simulator sessions are free, and instructors will be ready to help you get the most out of the experience.